All writing

 How OpenVPM fits in

-The demo is live at demo.openvpm.com with one-click logins and sample data.
-No signup required.
+The demo is live at demo.openvpm.com with instant email access and sample data.
+No sales call or credit card.

 Self-hosting is available today.
 The repository is public at github.com/evangauer/openvpm.
 If you want to inspect the schema, read the API documentation, or contribute, the door is open.